Chaitanya1402/Calculator/README.md

 # Calculator
-A simple GUI calculator in Python
+A simple GUI calculator in Python.
+Here I have used tkinter python